ESS Major: Physical, Adapted, and School Health Education (Grades K-12) - Bachelor of Science (BS)

 Total Credits89

-Must complete all course requirements and other benchmarks prior to student teaching, including possessing an American Red Cross First Aid or equivalent agency certification.
-For more information, please see the Student Teaching and Internship Policy.
+Must complete all course requirements and other benchmarks prior to student teaching, including possessing a valid American Red Cross First Aid and CPR Certification or equivalent agency certification.
+See SOE's benchmark assessments website for information about benchmark assessments.
+For more information on student teaching, please see the Student Teaching and Internship Policy

 Additional teacher education requirements are listed on the School of Education catalog page.